 Information on the potential fluid released was provided in the ESB RFP document.
 Typically, fluid filled cables are installed in trenches approximately 1.2 m deep, 1.1 m wide and the depth to the top of the cable is typically 0.9 m - 1 m.
-The cables are typically surrounded by 0.35 m of sand and then the trench is backfilled with either clause 804 fill or trench arisings.
+The cables are typically surrounded by 0.35 m of sand and then the trench is backfilled with either Clause 804 fill or trench arisings.

-Based on information from the GSI, it is likely that the cable on this site is installed within sand and backfilled with made ground, therefore leaked fluid is likely to have migrated through either the sand surround or made ground (if sufficient permeability).
+Based on information from the GSI, it is likely that the cable on this site is installed within sand and backfilled with made ground, therefore leaked fluid is likely to have migrated through either the sand surround or made ground (if of sufficient permeability).

-It is estimated that 1,137 litres of cable fluid was released between May 2004 and July 2004.
+It is estimated that 300 litres of cable fluid was released in May 2003.
 It is assumed, based on records provided to AECOM by ESB, that the fluid lost was 'T 3788' manufactured by H&R ESP Ltd of Milton Keynes in the UK.
 T 3788 is a low viscosity blend of linear alkyl benzenes (LABs), CAS # 67774-74-7.